Kevin Hart Ousted as 2019 Oscar Host

 Stop looking for reasons to be negative...Stop searching for reasons to be angry....I swear I wish you guys could see/feel/understand the mental place that I am in.
 I am truly happy people....there is nothing that you can do to change that...NOTHING.
 I work hard on a daily basis to spread positivity to all....with that being said.
 If u want to search my history or past and anger yourselves with what u find that is fine with me.
 I’m almost 40 years old and I’m in love with the man that I am becoming.
 You LIVE and YOU LEARN & YOU GROW & YOU MATURE.
 I live to Love....Please take your negative energy and put it into something constructive.
 Please....What’s understood should never have to be said.
 I LOVE EVERYBODY.....ONCE AGAIN EVERYBODY.
 If you choose to not believe me then that’s on you....Have a beautiful day

-After being accused as insensitive and a delivering a ‘non-apology’, he then issued a second:
+However, after being accused of insensitivity and delivering a ‘non-apology’, he then issued a ‘second’:

-And, less than an hour later, as he was being torn apart on social media, Hart received a phone call from the academy to issue an actual apology, which he did, on Twitter, and in which he walked back his other statements and resigned his post as the 2019 Oscars host:
+Less than an hour later, as he was still being torn apart on social media, Hart received a phone call from the academy asking him nicely (his words) to issue an actual apology, which he did, on Twitter, and in which he walked back his other statements and resigned his post as the 2019 Oscars host:

 I have made the choice to step down from hosting this year's Oscar's....this is because I do not want to be a distraction on a night that should be celebrated by so many amazing talented artists.
 I sincerely apologize to the LGBTQ community for my insensitive words from my past.— Kevin Hart (@KevinHart4real) December 7, 2018